microsoftgraph/msgraph-connectors-sdk/Readme.md

 	- You may need to open notepad/VS in admin mode to edit the JSON.
 8. Test the connector code via TestApp (See below Testing section).
 9. Create a custom connector connection on Microsoft Admin Center.

-## Testing
-1. Fill relevant details in the TestApp config files (AgentConfig.json and ConnectionInfo.json) inside the config folder(Program files> Graph connector agent > TestApp> Config)
-	- You may need to open notepad/VS in admin mode to edit the JSON files.
-	- Sample ConnectionInfo.json
-		- Replace the providerId with connector id.
-		- Change the connection ID for each test app run.
-2. Test out connector code flows using TestApp present in the GCA installation folder (Program files> Graph connector agent > TestApp> GraphConnectorAgentTest.exe)
-	- TestApp is only for local testing.
-	- Only one test case can be run at a time.
-You will have to exit and relaunch the app for testing another scenario.